axah710/docspot/README.md

 ### Operational Efficiency
 - ⏱️ **Anticipated reduction of no-show rates by 25%** through automated appointment reminders and confirmations.

-### Revenue Growth
-- 💰 **Potential to generate $50,000 in revenue within the first year** through premium features and subscription models.

 ### Doctor Network Expansion
 - 🌍 **Aim to onboard 1,000 doctors across various specialties in the first year**, enhancing the app’s value proposition for users.